 What’s a session like?

 Often family therapy is just about creating a comfortable space, outside the home, which allows everyone to talk a bit differently about what’s going on.
 “Just having someone sitting in a room with them immediately affects the pattern of a family’s communication,” says Caroline.
+Of course it will be a bit awkward and tense at first, but eventually you’ll be able to have an open dialogue.

 Can I go to family therapy by myself?

-Will the therapist gang up on me?
+Won’t the therapist just gang up on me?

 “It’s a very common concern that family therapy gives parents more of a stage to yell at them,” says Caroline.
 “But this process isn’t about anything being wrong with anybody.
 It’s never about blame.”

 “Obviously you can never force someone to go to family therapy,” says Caroline.
 “But I’ll always say it’s worth giving it a try to see what happens.
-I’m not saying every awful situation can be fixed, but relationships can be happier and more productive.”
+I’m not saying every awful situation can be fixed, but relationships can become happier and more productive.”

 “Sometimes parents are reluctant to go as they’re scared there’s something wrong with them as a parent,” she says.
 “But nobody is going to be blamed or bullied.”